mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and minerals, which prevents them from being contested by the megacorporations or indies.
-The scouts also have a base on Ordri, one of the moons of the system’s innermost gas giant.
+The scouts also have a base on Ordri, one of the moons of the system's innermost gas giant.

-Despite Unnagilu’s problems, centuries of settlement have created a thriving civilization in the belt.
+Despite Unnagilu's problems, centuries of settlement have created a thriving civilization in the belt.
 Hundreds of hollowed out asteroids are now home to populations of belters,